-The last survey, conducted in 2004, found that 1 in 10 children aged 5-15 had a mental health disorder (either emotional, behavioural, hyperactive, or other).
+The last survey, conducted in 2004, found that 1 in 10 children aged 5 to 15 had a mental health disorder (either emotional, behavioural, hyperactive, or other).
 In the newly released 2017 figures, this has risen to 1 in 9.

-When we include older children and look across all children and young people aged 5-19, we find that 1 in 8 (12.8%) have at least one mental disorder.
+When we include older children and look at all children and young people aged 5 to 19, we find that 1 in 8 (12.8%) have at least one mental disorder.

 Gender and age

-The type and frequency of mental health disorders is different across ages and genders and, overall, rates of mental disorders rose with age.
+The type and frequency of mental health disorders are different across ages and genders and, overall, rates of mental disorders rose with age.

 Boys were more likely to have a disorder among younger age groups, and girls were more likely to have a disorder among older age groups.
-For the 17-19 age group, nearly 1 in 4 young women had a disorder, with emotional disorders (particularly anxiety) the most commonly reported.
+For the 17 to 19 age group, nearly 1 in 4 young women had a disorder, with emotional disorders (particularly anxiety) being the most commonly reported.